Ashru1234/Todo/README.md

     yarn dev
     ```

-2. Open your browser and navigate to `http://localhost:3000` to see the application in action.
+2. Open your browser and navigate to the url to see the application in action.

-## Project Structure